hehao98/MIT6.828Labs-JOS/README.md

 ## Challenges

-Most of the solutions on the internet are missing challenges, but I have done some challenges in Lab 2-5, which might be useful for someone else.
+Most of the solutions on the Internet are missing challenges, but I have done some challenges in Lab 2-5, which might be useful for you.
 The challenges I solved are the following, you can refer to my reports and code for how I solved them.

 ### Lab 1 - Colored Output to Console

 > **Challenge.** Enhance the console to allow text to be printed in different colors.
 The traditional way to do this is to make it interpret [ANSI escape sequences](http://rrbrandt.dee.ufcg.edu.br/en/docs/ansi/) embedded in the text strings printed to the console, but you may use any mechanism you like.
 There is plenty of information on [the 6.828 reference page](https://pdos.csail.mit.edu/6.828/2018/reference.html) and elsewhere on the web on programming the VGA display hardware.
 If you're feeling really adventurous, you could try switching the VGA hardware into a graphics mode and making the console draw text onto the graphical frame buffer.

-### Lab 2 - More useful JOS monitor commands
+### Lab 2 - More Useful JOS Monitor Commands

 > **Challenge!** Extend the JOS kernel monitor with commands to:
 >